Inductive Bias of Gradient Descent for Weight Normalized Smooth Homogeneous Neural Nets: Introduction

-The three main contributions of the paper are as follows. \begin{itemize} \item We establish that the gradient flow path with exponential weight normalization is equal to the gradient flow path of an unnormalized network using an adaptive neuron dependent learning rate.
+\textbf{Our Contributions}.
+The main contributions of the paper are as follows. \begin{itemize} \item We establish that the gradient flow path with exponential weight normalization is equal to the gradient flow path of an unnormalized network using an adaptive neuron dependent learning rate.
 This provides a crisp description of the difference between exponential weight normalized networks and unnormalized networks.

+\item While most of the previous works on the inductive bias of non-linear deep learning architectures work under the assumption of directional convergence of weights and gradients, we show that gradient convergence implies weight convergence, even for gradient descent, for both standard and exponentially weight normalized network (which is not homogeneous in its parameters)\footnote{The assumptions about weights and gradients converging in direction have been recently shown to hold for gradient flow on homogeneous neural nets without normalization under some regularity conditions related to o-minimality of the architecture\citep{JiTelgarsky20}}.

-\item We establish the inductive bias of gradient descent on standard weight normalized and exponentially weight normalized networks and show that exponential weight normalization is likely to lead to asymptotic sparsity in weights.
+\item We establish the asymptotic relations between weights and gradients for gradient descent on standard weight normalized and exponentially weight normalized networks and show that exponential weight normalization is likely to lead to asymptotic sparsity in weights.
+We demonstrate the relative sparsity of exponential weight normalization on MNIST dataset, by showing that it leads to networks with better pruning efficacy.